 the windowpane will persuade you to douse the light and snuggle beneath

 the bedcovers, for fear of an Irish night.

-dedicated by contributing editor Brendan Nolan makes an ideal gift and
+dedicated, by contributing editor Brendan Nolan makes an ideal gift

 signed copies of the hardback @ €14.95 (£9.99) plus

-P&P will be despatched forthwith if you tell us to whom and
+P&P will be dispatched forthwith if you tell us to whom and

 Ireland did not exist it could not be invented.
-It is at once the economic
+It was once the economic

 success story of the European Union and a place that recalls centuries-old